stakater/kubestackplus-docs/content/about/service-definition/networking.md

 ## Cluster ingress

-Project administrators can add route annotations for ingress control through IP allowlisting.
+Project administrators can add route annotations for ingress control through IP allow-listing.

 Ingress policies can also be changed by using `NetworkPolicy` objects.